AlbertGarrell/IRWA-2024-u198736-u198740-u199896/README.md

 - Files: `farmers_protest_tweets.json`, `tweet_document_ids_map.csv`

 Ensure that all required files are correctly loaded and that the necessary dependencies are installed before running the notebook.

+---

+# IRWA Project 2024 - Part 2

+In Part 2, we extended our search engine's functionality by developing core indexing and evaluation methods.
+This phase included building an inverted index for tweet content and implementing a hybrid ranking approach that combines TF-IDF scores with BERT-based similarity scores for hashtags.
+Our method prioritizes tweets based on both content and hashtag relevance, with evaluation metrics to assess the search engine's retrieval performance.

+### Instructions to run the code:

+1. Download the following files from the Part 2 folder in the GitHub repository:
+   - `original_tweets.json` (raw, unprocessed tweets)
+   - `processed_tweets.json` (tokenized and processed tweet content for indexing)
+   - `evaluation_gt` (ground truth file for evaluation)
+2. Place these files in your working directory.
+3. Open the notebook `IRWA_2024_part_2.ipynb` in your preferred environment (Google Colab, Jupyter, etc.).
+4. Adjust file paths in the notebook to the appropriate file locations.
+5. Run each cell to build the inverted index, process queries, and evaluate search engine performance.
+6. The notebook includes installation steps for necessary libraries such as BERT and evaluation metrics.

+### Requirements

+- Python 3.x
+- Libraries: `pandas`, `nltk`, `torch`, `transformers` (for BERT), `sklearn`
+- Files: `original_tweets.json`, `processed_tweets.json`, `evaluation_gt`

+Make sure the files are correctly loaded, and all necessary dependencies are installed before running the notebook.